Upcoming Dates and Deadlines

 - Decisions for complete applications are released by the end of the term following the completion of all parts of the application.

-- If you submit an accurate and complete application by the First Application Deadline, you will generally be notified of the admission decision near the start of the following term’s registration period (e.g., applications received by the fall semester first deadline should have an admission decision typically a week after the following spring schedule of classes becomes available).
+- If you submit an accurate and complete application by the First Application Deadline, you will generally be notified of the admission decision near the start of the following term’s registration period (e.g., applications received by the fall semester first deadline should have an admission decision by the start of registration for spring semester).

 Priority will be given to applicants who have course plans with graduate-level coursework listed in the coming semester.